 • Universally applicable: Whether you're a two-person tech startup, a global manufacturing company, or a public sector body, MSSs can be applied flexibly to suit your context.

-• Risk management: They help organizations proactively identify and manage risks, rather than waiting for problems to occur.
+• Risk: They help organizations proactively identify and address risks, rather than waiting for problems to occur.

 • Improved trust: Implementation of a MSS tells customers, regulators, and partners that you are committed to best practice.